 Karolina Grabowska/Pexels

 You’ve seen those hulking 1,000-page fantasy novels and headline-making 900-page literary debuts.
-The good news is that those hefty tomes are the outliers on the audiobook charts, and a length of 300–350 pages is closer to industry standard.
+The good news is that those hefty tomes are the outliers on the audiobook charts, and the average audiobook length is around 300–350 pages, or 10–12 hours long.
+Ultimately, it’s the narrator’s performance and various production choices that can affect the length of an audiobook.
+For every hour of an audiobook, audiences are listening to about 10,000 words, and as a rough rule of thumb, a 300-page book usually contains about 80,000–100,000 words.

 SEVENNINE_79/Shutterstock

-Generally, a voice actor should expect to spend about 20 hours in the studio recording a typical 10-hour audiobook.
 Audiobook producer Drew Allen Brown, author of “Audiobooks: The Definitive How to Guide,” estimates that it typically takes twice as long to record as the finished product.
-In other words, for every hour you spend in the studio reading, you’ll end up with about 30 minutes of audiobook.
-Additionally, you’ll need time to prepare to record—getting familiar with the material and developing distinct voices for each character—and edit.
+In other words, for every hour you spend reading in the studio, you’ll end up with about 30 minutes of audiobook.
+Additionally, you’ll need time to prepare to record by getting familiar with the material and developing distinct voices for each character.
+You may also need to edit, depending on the project.

-Don’t worry—you won’t need to record in one 20-hour marathon session.
+But don’t worry: You won’t need to record in one 20-hour marathon session.
 Brown recommends recording for no more than three to four hours per day, taking regular breaks throughout each recording session.
 A typical 10-hour audiobook will likely require five or six days for a voice actor to record.

 There are other factors that can affect how much of an audiobook gets recorded in each session.
 For instance, it will likely require more than one take to get certain sections right.
-As with any performance, the production’s director may stop to give you notes and adjust your performance.
+As with any performance, the production’s director may stop to give you notes and adjust your work.
 This excerpt from a New York Times profile of author Toni Morrison highlights what the process can be like:

 “That day, she would go into a narrow, low-lit booth, carrying a small pillow for her back, sit down and read from her new book… The hours went by.
 ‘Toni,’ the director said at one point through his microphone, ‘can you do that sentence over?
 Can you pronounce “tangerine” with more emphasis on the “rine?” ’ Sometimes her voice dipped down too low to be heard.
 ‘Toni,’ he would say, ‘let’s do that part over again.’ ”